serokell/blog-posts/Alex and Happy Part 2/article.md

 You have a few choices here.
 The first is to split the expressions into even more productions, the second is to add a `%shift` directive to the `if-then-else`, and the third is to add an associativity and precedence to the `else`.

-I don't want to fiddle too much with the grammar or the LR parsing table, so for now, let's add a precedence to `else`:
+I don't want to fiddle too much with the grammar or the LR parsing table.
+So for now, let's add a precedence to `else`:

 ```diff
 +%right else